Deep Learning for Joint Channel Estimation and Feedback in Massive MIMO Systems: DL-based joint channel estimation and feedback framework

 \subsection{Quantization module}

-The compression operation at the UE should actually be regarded as a reduction of dimension.
-To produce a data-bearing bitstream from the compressed codewords, quantization is dispensable in practical communication systems.
+The compression operation at the UE should be regarded as a reduction of dimension.
+To produce a data-bearing bitstream from compressed codewords, quantization is indispensable in practical communication systems.

 To adopt the most suitable quantizer to achieve the minimal performance loss, it is necessary to find out the distribution of the compressed codewords.
 As studied in \cite{8969557}, the values of the majority of components in the codewords are small and close to zero, which makes uniform quantization not suitable to be utilized in this case.
 Therefore, a non-uniform quantizer is utilized to quantize most small values with small spacing and few large values with large spacing to alleviate the quantization distortion caused by uniform quantization.
-A non-uniform quantizer is actually generated from a uniform one by introducing a nondecreasing and smooth companding function.
-In our study, to investigate the influence of quantization on the whole network, the adaptive-$\mu$ law non-uniform quantizer in \cite{8969557} is adopted.
-The corresponding companding function can be formulated as,
+A non-uniform quantizer is generated from a uniform one by introducing a nondecreasing and smooth companding function.
+In our study, to investigate the influence of quantization on the whole network, the adaptive-$\mu$ law non-uniform quantizer in \cite{8972904} is adopted.
+The corresponding companding function can be formulated as

 where $x$ still denotes the normalized value of the codewords, and $\mu$ is the controlling parameter of the companding degree, which is a key parameter to achieve the optimal quantization results.
 The controlling parameter should be adjusted according to the different distribution characteristics of the input data.
+Specifically, a standard method of generating a non-uniform quantizer from a uniform one is to input signals into a companding function and then quantize them by a uniform quantizer.
+More details about the $\mu$-law quantization can be found in \cite{8969557}.

 The adverse effects of the quantization process on the reconstruction performance of our proposed network will be further discussed in the simulation section.